matthieugomez/statar/README.md

 stataR
 ======

-A tentative beta package for Stata users built on `data.table`.
+A tentative *beta* package for Stata users.
 The goal is to code common Stata idioms in R when they're harder to do in `data.table`.

 Variable arguments accept character vectors and wildcards.
 They can be negated with "-".
 Possible commands within `eset` and `edo` are predefined - allowing for the use of shortcuts.